-I believe all young people should have access to information relating to sexual health, including those not sexually active during their teenage years – schools have a crucial role to play in this.
-It’s not just about keeping safe from sexually transmitted infections but recognising links between relationships, drugs and alcohol, pornography, sex texting and the internet can impact on them.
+Roz Bicen strongly believes all young people should have access to information relating to Sexual Health, including those sexually active during their teenage years – schools have a crucial role to play in this.
+It’s not just about keeping safe from sexually transmitted infections but recognising the importance of healthy relationships and how drugs, alcohol, pornography, sexting and the internet can impact on them.

 Talking about sex and sexual health does not encourage young people into risky behaviour; it actually prepares them to make responsible choices when/if they are ready, and gives them the confidence to do so.

 Roz will illuminate the dangers within a social environment where alcohol and recreational drugs are often present in many interpersonal relationships.

 Pornography has an invasive presence on the internet and young people have easy access to it, whether deliberately or by accident.
 There is cause for concern about the effect of pornography on young people’s attitudes about sex, relationships and risky sexual behaviour and this needs to be talked about openly, so that young people can develop a real understanding of consent and all its implications.

 Sex, sexuality and gender are issues that impact on a young person and yet are often not spoken about, thus isolating those who are questioning how they feel.
 Roz takes special care to offer all students an inclusive and supportive space.

 Across all sexually transmitted infections, the highest rates of diagnoses continue to be seen in 16 to 24 year olds and a young person is diagnosed with chlamydia or gonorrhoea every four minutes in England and around two-thirds of chlamydia cases in England in 2020 were in the 15 to 24-year-old age bracket according to Public Health England.